 He ravaged Mesoamerica after capturing the Aztec city of Tenochtitlan in 1521 and taking over as the new king of Spain.
 Cortés was also recognized by the title of Marqués del Valle de Oaxaca for overthrowing the Aztec Empire.

-Hernán Cortés was regarded as a hero for conquering new lands, bringing riches for the crown, and sweeping away a pagan religion that largely involved human sacrifice.
+Hernán Cortés was regarded as a hero for conquering new lands, bringing riches for the crown, and sweeping away a pagan religion that primarily involved human sacrifice.

-Hailing from Basque Country, Spain, Dolores Ibárruri was the Secretary General of the Spanish Communist Party who is known for her slogan ¡No Pasarán! (“They shall not pass!”).
-This statement was issued by her during the Battle for Madrid in 1936 as a Spanish Republican politician.
+Hailing from Basque Country, Spain, Dolores Ibárruri was the Secretary General of the Spanish Communist Party, known for her slogan “No Pasarán” (“They shall not pass!”).
+She issued this statement as a Spanish Republican politician during the Battle for Madrid in 1936.

-In 1931, she started contributing to the journal Mundo Obrero(translated as “Worker’s World), where she also launched a crusade to better the lives of Spanish women.
-She started writing for the Communist Party of Spain’s (PCE) newspaper Mundo Obrero in the 1930s.
-In February 1936, she was elected as the PCE’s representative for Asturia to the Cortes Generales.
+In 1931, she started contributing to the Communist Party of Spain’s (PCE) journal Mundo Obrero(translated as “Worker’s World), where she also launched a crusade to better the lives of Spanish women.
+In February 1936, she was elected the PCE’s representative for Asturia to the Cortes Generales.

 7.1.
 Diego Velázquez

-The Spanish painter Diego Rodrguez de Silva y Velázquez was a prominent figure and a representative of the Spanish Golden Age.
-He was among the most famous people that are from Spain.
+The Spanish painter Diego Rodrguez de Silva y Velázquez was a prominent figure representing the Spanish Golden Age.

-He created numerous portraits of members of the Spanish royal family and notable figures, as well as diverse representations of locations with historical and cultural significance, all of which culminated in the masterpiece Las Meninas.
+He created numerous portraits of the Spanish royal family members and notable figures, as well as diverse representations of locations with historical and cultural significance, all culminating in the masterpiece Las Meninas.
 While Cervantes authored “Don Quixote” and Lope de Vega composed his plays, Velázquez painted.

 Velázquez’s works served as a model for impressionist painters of the 19th century.